Uganda Family Safari Vacation

 • Track rare golden monkeys in Mgahinga Gorilla National Park

-• Meet mountain gorillas on a gorilla trek in Bwindi Impenetrable Forest (ages 15 and up)
+• Meet gorillas on a gorilla trek in Bwindi Impenetrable Forest (ages 15 and up)

 We organize your tailor-made family Safaris In Uganda